ohansyah/goapishop/readme.md

 ========================
     Getting started
 ========================
-1. init project folder
+1. INIT project folder
 go mod init
 go mod vendor // after import package

-2. environment
+2. ENVIRONMENT
 When it comes to creating a production-grade application, using the environment variable in the application is de facto. https://schadokar.dev/posts/go-env-ways/

 Switch environment development at .env